-If you have properly mounted your hard drive (if on Linux, using static mount via /etc/fstab), then your Node should start up again automatically after your machine has rebooted.
+If you have properly mounted your hard drive (if on Linux, How do I setup static mount via /etc/fstab for Linux?), then your Node should start up again automatically after your machine has rebooted.

 database error: database disk image is malformed or